codenet/understanding-rust-vmm/Desc-of-SimpleHandler.md

 ```rs
     fn write_frame_to_guest(&mut self) -> result::Result<bool, Error>
 ```
 This method is invoked in `process_tap` method.
-It iter over the `rxq` to check for descriptors for receving.
-If found any, frames from  `rxbuf` is written to the address space specified by descriptors in the `DescriptionChain`.
+It iters over the `rxq` to check for descriptors for receving.
+If found any, frames from  `rxbuf` are written to the address space specified by descriptors in the `DescriptionChain`.
 <hr>

 ```rs
     pub fn process_txq(&mut self) -> result::Result<(), Error>
 ```
 For transmission, it gets the descriptors chain by iterating over the `txq`.
 Here the descriptors points the address space containing the frames that needs to be transmitted.
-It calls `send_frame_from_chain`
+It then calls `send_frame_from_chain`
 <hr>

 ```rs